-FO-002-40-C2
+FO-002-40-C2 Duration: 1-3 hours

-Breakfast Blueprint: Improving the Implementation of "Breakfast after the Bell" Programs
+Breakfast Blueprint: Improving the Implementation of "Breakfast after the Bell" Programs manner without thorough planning or attention to classroom-level logistical challenges and indicators of success.

 As reported in the AFT's child health survey report "Helping Children Thrive," AFT members and leaders prioritize improving children's access to nutritious fare and reducing their hunger.
 Some of the most visible programs across the country helping to achieve both aims are the National School Lunch Program and the School Breakfast Program.